Logo

 Millard Fillmore again felt inhibited from returning to the practice of law.

-When Lincoln came to Buffalo en route to his inauguration, Millard Fillmore led the committee selected to receive the president-elect, hosted him at his mansion, and took him to church.
+When Lincoln came to Buffalo en route to his inauguration, Millard Fillmore led the committee selected to receive him, hosted him at his mansion, and took him to church.

-Once war came, Millard Fillmore supported Lincoln in his efforts to preserve the Union.
+Once the Civil War began, Millard Fillmore supported Lincoln's efforts to preserve the Union.

-Millard Fillmore commanded the Union Continentals, a corps of home guards of males over the age of 45 from Upstate New York.
+Millard Fillmore commanded the Union Continentals, a corps of home guards of men over 45 from upstate New York.

-The Lincoln administration saw the speech as an attack on it that could not be tolerated in an election year, and Millard Fillmore was criticized in many newspapers and was called a Copperhead and even a traitor.
+Millard Fillmore was criticized in many newspapers and called a Copperhead and even a traitor.

 Millard Fillmore supported President Andrew Johnson's Reconstruction policies since he felt that the nation needed to be reconciled as quickly as possible.